U.S. SEC seeks maximum penalties against BankAtlantic, CEO

-NEW YORK (Reuters) - The U.S. Securities and Exchange Commission has asked a court to impose a $5.2 million penalty against BankAtlantic Bancorp, a Florida lender found liable by a jury last year for defrauding investors at the start of the U.S. financial crisis.
+NEW YORK, March 3 (Reuters) - The U.S. Securities and Exchange Commission has asked a court to impose a $5.2 million penalty against BankAtlantic Bancorp, a Florida lender found liable by a jury last year for defrauding investors at the start of the U.S. financial crisis.

 In a court filing on Monday, lawyers for the SEC also asked for a $1.56 million penalty against Alan Levan, the chief executive of BankAtlantic Bancorp, now known as BBX Capital Corp .
 Both penalties would be the maximum provided under securities laws.